top of page

 Stay up to date with the latest news in the industry

 What Is a Float Pool in a Hospital?
-A Healthcare Staffing Guide
+A Complete Operations and Management Guide

-A float pool in a hospital is an internal group of credentialed healthcare professionals — including physicians, advanced practice providers (APPs), nurses, CRNAs, and allied health staff — who are not permanently assigned to a single unit but instead move flexibly across multiple departments to fill staffing gaps caused by census fluctuations, unplanned absences, or patient volume surges.
-Unlike agency travelers or external contractors, float pool clinicians are employed dir
+A float pool in a hospital is an internal group of credentialed healthcare professionals registered nurses, advanced practice providers (APPs), physicians, CRNAs, and allied health staff who are not permanently assigned to a single unit but work flexibly across multiple departments to fill coverage gaps caused by census fluctuations, unplanned absences, and patient volume surges.
+Unlike agency travelers or external locum tenens contractors, float pool clinicians are employed

 A Complete Guide to Building Your Own Float Pool in 2026